papanui/papanui.github.io/index.rst

 .. description:
 .. type: text

 Write your page here.
 Today is Monday.
 Another change.
 Make it a web based Nikola.
+Continuing with setup.